 After this, I used the shades Tickle, Teddy and Secret on my outer corners in the crease, using more neutral tones to build up the colour and depth and add dimension to the look.

 For the shimmer shades, I applied Crave in the inner corners and towards the middle of the crease and Daydream in the middle of my lids and into the outer corner.

 To complete the look, I added some winged eyeliner, false eyelashes and a spot of Jeffree Star’s Liquid Frost Highlighter in my inner corners to make my eyes ‘pop’.

-This is honestly one of my favourite looks I’ve ever created, if not THE favourite.
-The colours blended so well into each other and I felt it created a really soft and glamorous look.
+This is honestly one of my favourite looks I’ve ever created, if not the favourite.
+The colours blended so well into each other and I felt it created a soft and glamorous look.
 The shimmers were absolutely out of this world, my favourite shimmers yet from any palette.
 My iPhone 7 camera does not do the shades justice because they really sparkled and gave a beautiful effect.

 Where to buy

 YES YES YES.

-I absolutely love this palette and there’s not one shade in it where I’m uncertain about it.
-For me, all the shades are beautiful and I’ve never been able to say that about a palette before.
+I absolutely love the New Nude Eyeshadow Palette.
+There’s not one shade in it where I’m uncertain about it.
+All the shades are beautiful and I’ve never been able to say that about a palette before.

 Overall, it performed really well and the colours blended out easily to create a soft and glamorous look.

 Yes, £56 is pricey, but I’d say it’s absolutely worth the money.
 It is a more luxurious palette, but I think that shows in the shade range, uniqueness and the sultry feel to it.